robertmeta/swiftmac/README.md

  5. Feature complete support of all emacs speech server commands
  6. With a separate test script to confirm all features work

+ Not there yet, but getting close.

 TODO
 ----
  - Support voice changes (why are so many changes spammed?)
  - Add an error handling delegate
- - Add handing for beep caps (entirely)
+ - Add handing for beep caps
  - Finish handling splitCaps
  - Finish python based test driver to validate functionality
  - Add echo handling via custom NSSpeechSynthesizer with echo effect